TheCongaGuy/TheCongaGuy/README.md

 - 👋 Hi, I’m @TheCongaGuy
 - 👀 I’m interested in Machine Learning, Cyber Security, and Time Waisting Projects
-- 🌱 I’m currently learning C++ and Python in school
+- 🌱 I’m currently learning C and C++
-- 🏫 I'm currently enrolled at WWCC, and transfering to WSU soon (Go Cougs!)
+- 🏫 I'm currently enrolled at WSU (Go Cougs!) as a Freshman, going for my BS in Computer Science

 <!---
 TheCongaGuy/TheCongaGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.